shivammathur/setup-php/README.md

 <a href="https://github.com/sponsors/shivammathur"><img src="https://setup-php.com/sponsors.svg?" alt="Sponsor shivammathur"></a>

-- If you use setup-php, please consider starring the project and share it.
+- If you use setup-php, please consider starring the project and sharing it.
 - If you blog, please share your experience of using `setup-php`.
 - Please [reach out](mailto:contact@setup-php.com) if you have any questions about sponsoring setup-php.